 - Security officers cannot ask you to taste or test the breastmilk, but they can ask you to open bottles during your screening.
 Keep milk in clear storage bags or bottles to make the inspection process as smooth as possible.

-- A portable, personal-use electric breastpump such as the Freestyle or Pump In Style Advanced are considered personal items and may be carried on and stowed under your seat, similar to a diaper bag or purse.
+- Portable, personal-use electric breastpumps such as the Freestyle or Pump In Style Advanced are considered personal items and may be carried on and stowed under your seat, similar to a diaper bag or purse.